Over the past few years, cybersecurity has become a major concern for medical device manufacturers (MDMs), for a number of reasons.

 A nonprofit organization founded in 1967, the Association for the Advancement of Medical Instrumentation (AAMI) comprises a diverse community of 10,000 healthcare technology professionals who work in harmony to promote the advancement of health technology with a focus on patient safety.
 A voluntary standards organization based in the US, the AAMI is accredited by the American National Standards Institute (ANSI), the organization that coordinates the development and promotion of all US voluntary standards.

-Published in 2019, the AAMI’s Technical Information Report, TIR97, addresses the post-market phases, while AAMI TIR517 addresses pre-market.
+Published in 2019, AAMI’s Technical Information Report, TIR97, addresses the post-market phases, while AAMI TIR517 addresses pre-market.

 TIR97 instructs organizations on how to achieve post-market medical device security by conducting ongoing security-event handling with threat intelligence, vulnerability monitoring, and incident response.